EugeniuPopescu/EugeniuPopescu/README.md

     },
     architecture: ["Progressive web applications", "Single page applications"],
     currentFocus: "Focus to be better day by day",
-    funFact: "There are two ways to write error-free programs; only the third one works",
+    funFact: "There are two ways to write error-free programs, only the third one works",
     moto: "It's not a bug, it's a feature"
 };
 ```